dooreas/rodrigo.github.io/aboutme_professionaly.md

   During three days, top worldwide researchers and institutions developing AI and data driven products exposed their advances.
 I was able to attend to many lectures, workshops, peer-to-peer conversations and networking events!

 - **[Agents-MCP-Hackathon - 2025]**
-  During a week and a half, we developed two solutions aimed at helping Cybersecurity Analysts with ticket triage via Agentic AI:
+  During a week and a half, my team developed two solutions aimed at helping Cybersecurity Analysts with ticket triage via Agentic AI:

   **1.** [First Delivery](https://huggingface.co/spaces/Agents-MCP-Hackathon/TDAgentTools): An MCP server providing tools used by the average Cybersecurity Analyst on their ticket triage workflow.

   **2.** [Second Delivery](https://huggingface.co/spaces/Agents-MCP-Hackathon/TDAgent): An AI Agent capable of enriching or handling cybersecurity-related tickets by leveraging tools from our MCP server.

+- **[AI Red Teaming Exercise @ Critical Software, Lisbon - 2025]**
+  During an entire day, my team competed at the Lisbon AI Red Teaming Exercise organized by Critical Software and was awarded second place as the second team in finding most vulnerabilities in AI systems.
+This offensive event had around 100 participants from start ups, top-tier companies and leaders in defence such as the Portugues Air Force.

 ---

-## 🏆 Achievements
+## Awards

-- 🥇 **Third place at the Celebration of the Best Maths Projects in the North West 2022 - [Institute of Mathematics & Its Applications](https://ima.org.uk/)**: as the best mathematics dissertation of the University of Lancaster I was granted the oportunity to compete for the best mathematics dissertation in the North West of the United Kingdom.
+- **Third place at the Celebration of the Best Maths Projects in the North West 2022 - [Institute of Mathematics & Its Applications](https://ima.org.uk/)**: as the best mathematics dissertation of the University of Lancaster I was granted the oportunity to compete for the best mathematics dissertation in the North West of the United Kingdom.
 My dissertation was on the topic of solving the Dirichlet Problem using the stochastic process of Brownian Motion.

-- 🎯 **Study Award**: honorary award to celebrate excellent grades - 2018 [Retamar IB World School](https://retamar.com/)
+- **Study Award**: honorary award to celebrate excellent grades - 2018 [Retamar IB World School](https://retamar.com/)

 ---